apache/freemarker-generator/freemarker-generator-cli/src/site/markdown/cli/introduction/getting-started.md

 - YamlTool
 ```

-* The "FreeMarker CLI Information" section provides insights into configuration and currently processed template.
+* The "FreeMarker Generator Information" section provides insights into configuration and currently processed template.
-* The "FreeMarker CLI Template Loader Directories" shows the template directories being searched to resolve a template path
+* The "FreeMarker Generator Template Loader Directories" shows the template directories being searched to resolve a template path
-* The "FreeMarker CLI Tools" section list the available tools
+* The "FreeMarker Generator Tools" section list the available tools
-* The "FreeMarker CLI Data Model" section shows all available entries in the current FreeMarker context
+* The "FreeMarker Generator Data Model" section shows all available entries in the current FreeMarker context